 The appearance of search engine results pages is continually in flux due to experiments conducted by Google, Bing, and other search engine providers to present their users with a more intuitive, responsive experience.
 This, combined with emerging and rapidly developing technologies in the search space, means that the SERPs of today differ significantly in appearance from their older predecessors.

-SERPs typically hold two types of content – organic results and paid results.
+SERPs typically hold two types of content – organic results and paid best place to buy modafinil reddit results.
 Organic results are listings of web pages that arise due to the search engine’s algorithm.
-Search engine optimization professionals, commonly recognize as SEOs, and specialize in optimizing web content and websites to rank more highly in organic search results.
+Search engine optimization professionals, commonly recognize as SEOs and specialize in optimizing web content and websites to rank more highly in organic search results.

 The box on the right side of this SERP is acknowledged as the Knowledge Graph (also sometimes called the Knowledge Box).
 This is a feature that Google introduced in 2012 that draws data to generally asked questions from sources across the web to provide concise answers to questions in one central location on the SERP.
 In this case, you can view a wide range of information about Abraham Lincoln, such as the date and place of his birth, his height, the date on which he was assassinated, his political affiliation, and the names of his children – several of which facts have their links to the relevant pages.

 Some SERPs will feature significantly more organic results than others, such as the case above.
 This is due to the differing intent of many searches.
 There are three primary types of Internet search: